Business Bites: The Commons on Central coming to former JJs Bakery; The Wild Hare renovation progressing; demo permit issued for former China Buffet; Studio Barre celebrating third anniversary; Cassiopeia hosting events; Hi-Line Climbing expansion continuing; NWGF acquires more land

 NeighborWorks

-NeighborWorks Great Falls has purchased property south of the city limits near Highland Cemetery that they don’t currently have set plans for, but could use for another batch of the self-build homes, in which owners help build the homes.
+NeighborWorks Great Falls has purchased a 123-acre property south of the city limits near Highland Cemetery that they don’t currently have set plans for, but could use for another batch of the self-build homes, in which owners help build the homes.

 NWGF receives $6.1 million in low income housing tax credits for Baatz Building renovation